Persian Biryani: The delicious taste of Isfahan

 • It is better to serve this dish with homemade or bulky bread.

-• Meat, white liver and tail are the main basis of this
+• Meat, white liver and tail are the main basis of this.

-The benefits of Persian Biryani: The delicious taste of Isfahan
+The benefits of Persian Biryani

 • Preventing anemia and increasing body endurance